adap/flower/doc/source/how-to-run-flower-using-docker.rst

 Assuming all files we need are in the local ``certificates`` directory, we can use the flag ``--volume`` to mount the local directory into the ``/app/`` directory of the container.
 This allows the SuperLink to access the files within the container.
-Finally, we pass the names of the certificates to the SuperLink with the ``--certificates`` flag.
+Finally, we pass the names of the certificates to the SuperLink with the ``--root-certificates`` flag.

 .. code-block:: bash

   $ docker run --rm \
     -p 9091:9091 -p 9092:9092 --volume ./certificates/:/app/ flwr/superlink:1.8.0 \
+    --ssl-ca-certfile ca.crt \
+    --ssl-certfile server.pem \
-    --certificates ca.crt server.pem server.key
+    --ssl-keyfile server.key

 Flower SuperNode
 ----------------